World Cup over for Suarez after record ban for biting

 FIFA also fined Suarez 100,000 Swiss francs ($111,000) after 10 hours of deliberations by its Disciplinary Committee.

-Uruguay president Jose Mujica was due to meet one of his ministers to discuss a possible response to the ruling, local media said.
-He summed up the indignation in the South American country where Suarez is considered a hero.
+Mujica summed up the indignation in the South American country where Suarez is considered a hero.

 "We didn't choose him to be a philosopher, or a mechanic, or to have good manners - he's a great player," Mujica said, speaking on Wednesday.
 "I didn't see him bite anyone."